jqnatividad/qsv/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/qsv.svg)](https://repology.org/project/qsv/versions)

+Note that qsv provided by these package managers/distros often do not enable all features (Homebrew, for instance, only enables the `apply` and `luau` features).
+If you want the latest version, you can always install from source or download the prebuilt binaries.

 ### Option 3: Install with Rust

 If you have [Rust installed](https://www.rust-lang.org/tools/install), you can also install from source using Rust's cargo command[^1]: